Dialectic Zug Open

 Car

-Paid parking spaces are available to Zug Open visitors at the «Mobility Hub Zug Nord» parking garage at Industriestrasse 61, 6300 Zug (CHF 10.-/day).
+Paid parking spaces are available to Zug Open visitors at the «Mobility Hub Zug Nord» parking garage at Industriestrasse 61, 6300 Zug.

 Alternatively, there is a parking garage at Metalli shopping center right next to Zug railway station.